 Unfortunately, we are exposed to a variety of toxins on a daily basis, many of which are in our homes.
 These toxins have a detrimental impact on our overall health and bones.

-One often overlooked culprit are the seemingly harmless fabric softeners and dryer sheets.
+Enter fabric softener and dryer sheets.
 Laden with toxic chemicals and hefty doses of artificial fragrances, these laundry products present significant health hazards.
 A quick glance at the back of a popular dryer sheet reveals the ingredients: biodegradable cationic softeners and perfume.
 The ingredient list is certainly not specific or informative, and when you’ll read today’s article, you’ll understand why the manufacturers would rather keep it that way.

 Savers know that achieving maximum bone health is a holistic process that involves diet, exercise, and the elimination of toxins, as much as possible.
 Today we offer you a DIY dryer sheet recipe that is safe and non-toxic.
 But first, let’s examine the purpose of using dryer sheets and the hidden dangers behind them.